 Essential workshop best practices developed for facilitated sessions include:

 - Defining consensus as a standard that can be supported rather than the ideal resolution that makes participants “happy”, help set a better expectation that should prevent all participants from losing any sleep (a personal standard).

 - Energize and engage participants by explaining the importance of the session in the beginning and strive to quantify the impact of the meeting on the project valued in cash assets at risk or FTP (full-time person) being deployed.

 - Use a neutral facilitator.
 The facilitator must be neutral to content discussed, allowing the participants freedom to edit and modify their own contributions.
 Neutrality provides trust that enables higher level of participation and contribution by participants.

 - Using a pre-defined deliverable, agenda, and participant list.
-The deliverable and agenda for each session and participant buy-in ought be articulated in advance to transfer ownership to the session participants prior to the meeting.
+Therefore, the deliverable and agenda for each session ought be articulated in advance to transfer ownership to the session participants prior to the meeting.
 Thorough preparation helps the participants to focus on topics, questions, and activities that help the facilitator better control the context.

 - Using a refrigerator (aka “parking lot” or “issue bin”) to store items out of scope or beyond reach for the time available helps separate the co-mingling of strategic issues, tactical maneuvers, and operational issues.